xjorma/EarthMeshHoudini/README.md

 - **Min Dist** If the bounding box is below this distance, the resolution will be set to the MinError resolution.
 - **Max Dist** If the bounding box is farther from this distance the resolution will be set to the MaxError resolution.
 If the distance is in-between the chosen resolution will be an interpolation between MinError and MaxError
 - **Show Bounding Boxes** It's mainly an option I used to debug, it builds a mesh with the bounding boxes instead of the actual mesh from google.

+Be patient it takes couple of minutes to dowwnload and build the meshes.

 1 unit in Houdini, is 1 meter in real live, the X axis point to the North, the Z axis point to the East.